Changing your life fast or slow? Which is better?

-Now you’re plagued with doubts about whether you have the qualities to do what you’ve set out to do.
+All these issues may then cause you to be plagued with self-doubts.
+Do you really have the right qualities to do what you’ve set out to do?

 You’re flooded with negative thoughts about how badly you’re managing.
 Overwhelmed, you blame yourself for being lazy, disorganised, or just not clever enough.

-Unless you have the resilience to manage your worries and forge ahead, you’ll be tempted to give up.
+Unless you have enough resilience to manage your worries, you’ll be tempted to give up.

 Is changing life fast for you?